nest/nest-simulator/doc/installation/cmake_options.rst

 Choice of compiler
 ------------------

-We systematically test NEST using the GNU gcc and the Clang compiler suits.
+We systematically test NEST using the GNU gcc and the Clang compiler suites.
 Compilation with other up-to-date compilers should also work, but we do not regularly test against those compilers and can provide only limited support.